lowepowerlab/protocols/git_and_github.md

 ### Modify a lab protocol

-Follow the instructions on [Mark Mandel's Tutorial](https://github.com/mjmlab/protocols/blob/master/git-github.md#forking-and-cloning-the-protocols-repo).
+Option 1: Follow the instructions on [Mark Mandel's Tutorial](https://github.com/mjmlab/protocols/blob/master/git-github.md#forking-and-cloning-the-protocols-repo).

-If you want to frequently write & edit protocols, you can `clone` the protocols repository into VS Code & `push` changes to the `master` from your computer/account.
+Option 2: If you want to frequently write & edit protocols, you can `clone` the protocols repository into VS Code & `push` changes to the `master` from your computer/account.

 * Open VS Code
 * Ctrl+Shift+P to open the `search commands` dialog.
 Type "*clone*", hit enter.